-- " Technology is only used within the service to enhance and support children's learning and development. - " Where the service provides access to technology, it must ensure the software is suitable for the child's age and stage of development, and supports the programme to enhance critical thinking, problem solving and reasoning skills. - " Children with additional needs are accommodated to use technology independently, as required. - " There is a defined retention period for all images and recordings taken within the service with parents' and guardians' consent, including CCTV recording and images posted on social media. - " Images and recordings of the child are only kept or displayed in line with the policy's retention period.
+- " Technology is only used to enhance and support children's learning and development. - " Where the childminder provides access to technology, it must ensure it is suitable for the child's age and stage of development. - " There is a defined retention period for all images and recordings taken within the service with parents' and guardians' consent, including CCTV recording and images posted on social media. - " Images and recordings of the child are only kept or displayed in line with the policy's retention period.